 Via the Uttlesford network of schools we competed in 39 events last year.
 Pupils are taught the basics skills in lesson time with free extra-curricular clubs offered/provided to develop their knowledge and interest.
 We hold trials to decide who should be in the competition teams and practices are organised prior to the event.
 In 2018/19 59% of KS1 children and 78% of KS2 children represented the school in a sporting event.
 Each year children in Years 2 and 6 are selected to attend gifted and talented days in sport.
 The sports leaders attend a training session run by USSP where they learn how to encourage other pupils to participate in PE through setting challenges and running their own competitions during breaks and lunchtimes.

-We were absolutely delighted in 2019 to be awarded the Sainsburys Platinum Sports Award which recognises the key role sport plays in our school.
+We were delighted in 2022 to again be awarded the Sainsburys Platinum Sports Award which recognises the key role sport plays in our school.
+We also received recognition for our engagement in the School Games Mark Framework for 2020/21.